Estimated reading time: 5 minutes

-Innovation is one of the hottest topics in business today.
-Many successful companies have gotten to the top with innovation – Apple, Amazon, Netflix, Uber, to name a few – sparking many other organizations to want to duplicate their success.
+Inspiring innovation is one of the hottest topics in business today.
+Many successful companies have gotten to the top with innovation – Apple, Amazon, Netflix, and Uber, to name a few – sparking many other organizations to want to duplicate their success.

 The importance of innovation in business can be broken down into two key areas: